 RIGHTS & PERMISSIONS

 Copyright to Arendt Studies is held by the journal.
-Rights and permissions are managed by the Philosophy Documentation Center.
+Permissions are managed by the Philosophy Documentation Center.

 - Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
 We only require acknowledgement of the original publication in Arendt Studies.